nextauthjs/next-auth/www/docs/tutorials/creating-a-database-adapter.md

 title: Creating a database adapter
 ---

 Using a custom adapter you can connect to any database backend or even several different databases.
+Custom adapters can be found in the [adapters repository](https://github.com/nextauthjs/adapters).

 Creating a custom adapter can be considerable undertaking and will require some trial and error and some reverse engineering using the built-in adapters for reference.